 The kids will get it in the long run, if not in the short run because they see it as an example of a happy, healthy, loving parent.

-Parents are probably happier after the divorce than before, which the kids will take in their core beliefs that more joyful is better than being mad and dysfunctional.
+Parents are probably happier after the divorce than before, and the kids will take in their core beliefs that a more joyful life is better than one that is filled with anger and dysfunction.

 It may be your self-confidence, self-esteem, self-doubt, self-worth, or any number of other aspects related to the limiting beliefs you’ve accepted as accurate that hold you back.